maflcko/b-c-gui-translations-review/reviews/zh_TW.md

         <source>Choose</source>
         <translation>選擇 (h)</translation>

 YES
-The translation includes an unnecessary "(h)" which is not present in the source text and is inappropriate in this context.
-The correct translation should be simply:
+The translation adds "(h)", which is not present in the English source.
+This is erroneous and may confuse users unless "(h)" is a required accelerator/hotkey explicitly stated elsewhere.
+If there is no contextual justification, this is unwanted content.

+Correct translation:
 選擇
 ```